Friday, January 31, 2020

 Store flyers almost always feature limited-time price discounts, a technique called “feature advertising” by marketers and consumer researchers.
 Since the front page of the flyer is what’s seen first, capture attention by highlighting there discounts on valued items.
 Position the store slogan close to the announcement of a discounted price.
 This helps establish a lasting, distinctive, positive store image.

 The flyer can serve as an influential device for increasing store brand sales.
 Store brands—private label brands—offer shoppers a price advantage.
-Traditionally, retailers price them at an average of one-third less than the national label brand.
+Traditionally, retailers price them at an average of 20% less than the national label brand.
 House brands also usually offer you higher profit margins than do the corresponding national label brands.
 The researchers found that featuring a national brand without a slogan alongside the store brand with a price discount is especially effective in building store brand sales.

 Another fundamental objective of flyers is to portray the store as carrying a variety of merchandise which fits the store image.
 Shoppers are attracted to stores that offer a broad range of choices within product categories.
 There are two product lines where you’re especially likely to realize profitability when your shopper perceives substantial variety: